ipums/ipums.github.io/_posts/2017-08-09-Flame-Graphs-Performance-Tuning-Made-Easy.md

 XXX example flame graph here XXX

 Levels of the stack are layered from bottom to top with outer calls at the bottom.
 The overall shape resembles flames or mountains (or even plateaus if you have a pretty flat graph).
-Note that calls are sorted alphabetically, not order of execution.
+Note that calls are sorted alphabetically, not by order of execution.

 The main idea of a flame graph is that the wider a function stack is on the graph, the bigger percentage of overall runtime that stack is consuming.
 Therefore, wide stacks may indicate areas of the code that are ripe for optimization.